 Compared to the MindShift BackLight Elite 45L

 If you’re looking at the Rotation Pro 50L then there’s a good chance you might also be considering MindShift’s other similarly sized pack: The BackLight Elite 45L.
 These bags share the same design language, as well as much of the same material and hardware.
 The primary difference is that the BackLight Elite 45L doesn’t have the rotating belt pack section.
-Instead, the entire volume of the pack is accessed though a back panel opening in the style that you also find in packs from F-Stop and Shimoda.
+Instead, the entire volume of the pack is accessed through a back panel opening in the style that you also find in packs from F-Stop and Shimoda.

 In terms of carrying comfort, there’s really nothing to choose between these two bags.
 They both use the same harness system and foam back panel materials.
 If you want to carry larger lenses though, this configuration is likely to work better for you than the Rotation Pro 50L.
 The BackLight Elite 45L is also carry-on compliant for a much broader range of airlines and travel routes due to the slightly smaller size.
 There are also several travel-specific features to help make air travel smoother.